 How Is This Course Different?

 The philosophy presented in this class is not like traditional approaches to testing, which ignore the thinking part of testing and instead focus on narrow definitions for testing terms while advocating never-ending paperwork.
 Products have become too complex for that, time is too short, and testers are too expensive.
-Rapid testing uses a cyclic approach and heuristic methods to constantly re-optimize testing to fit the needs of your clients.
+RST uses fast feedback and heuristic approaches to re-optimize testing constantly and to fit the needs of its clients.

 What Will We Learn?

 If you are an experienced tester, you'll find out how to reframe and articulate those intellectual processes of testing that you already practice intuitively.
 If you're a new tester, hands-on testing exercises will help you gain critical experience.

 RST is designed to respond appropriately to any project's context and development model.
 Although RST is not branded as a big-A Agile methodology, we strongly agree with the premises and principles of Agile development.
 RST is intended to help people in any testing role—people called testers or programmers who adopt a testing role from time to time during the development process.

 We have taught this class all over the world to offshore and outsource organizations on behalf of clients who want their testers to do a better job of testing, right away, without needing detailed test procedures.
 The Rapid Software Testing methodology is about getting a lot of value for the testing dollar—value that simply can't be reproduced by throwing untrained bodies or unthinking automation at the problem—so that your top management won't see testing as a rote activity that any stranger can do as well as you can.
 If you do outsource, you will need a core team of testers back at headquarters who can rapidly test products to check the "testing" done by outsource firms.

 What If We Work In A Regulated Environment?